-Don’t you want to perform at leading your projects (or programs) and have fun doing it?
+Do you want to perform at leading your programs and have fun while doing it?

-Don’t you want to drive projects by yourself, learn and become efficient, rather than delegating project management to others?
-This is an interesting ambition that we share!
+Do you want to drive programs (large projects) by yourself, learn and become efficient, rather than delegating program management to others?

 Check your habits

-Efficient project management is done by using active and dynamic habits → driving the action and execution, being smart, subtle, structured, adaptable, pushing, being accountable, being convincing.
+Efficient program management is done by using active and dynamic habits, driving action and execution, being smart, subtle, structured, adaptable, pushing, being accountable, and being convincing.
 It’s a leader’s job, not a metronome’s job!

-Bad project management habits are passive, such as → being distant and administrative, lacking in creativity, and a poorly-thought-out execution plan.
-Then it becomes a laborious and boring task of merely following the progress of others, reading the meters, monitoring risks, etc – with very little value added to the process.
+Bad program management habits are passive, such as: being distant and administrative, lacking in creativity, and having a poorly-thought-out execution plan.
+Then it becomes a laborious and boring task of merely following the progress of others, reading the meters, and monitoring risks with very little value added to the process.
 Operating within an organization with a weak or inefficient framing structure is also detrimental to success.

-Each project presents a completely different situation, each event requires analysis & finesse to understand it well, to visualize the consequences, and make the right moves.
+Each program presents a completely different situation, each event requires analysis & finesse to understand it well, to visualize the consequences, and make the right moves.

 → Coaching and/or mentoring is an excellent way to develop these critical skills.